 We’re celebrating the special bond between mothers and their cubs, pups and more.
 Take a few moments to “ooh and aah” over these sweet photos and learn a bit about the Rainforest Alliance’s work around the globe.

-Through a free educational curriculum for grades K-8, the Rainforest Alliance helps children to better understand and appreciate nature’s many wonders -- like the fact that no two zebras’ stripes are the same, just like humans’ fingerprints.
+Our free educational curriculum for grades K-8 helps children to better understand and appreciate nature’s many wonders -- like the fact that no two zebras’ stripes are the same, just like humans’ fingerprints.

 American black bears are found throughout the Canadian Boreal Forests, where the Rainforest Alliance is studying how Forest Stewardship Council® certification has affected aboriginal communities.

 Fewer than 800 Mountain Gorillas remain in the wild in Uganda, due to the rapid destruction of their natural forested habitat.
 To help reverse deforestation, the Rainforest Alliance is working with the Environmental Conservation Trust of Uganda (ECOTRUST), which has organized the planting over 1.5 million native trees in critical conservation areas.